sdparsons/splithalf/README.md

 2.  **How is your outcome score calculated?**

 Say that your response time based task has two trial types;
-“incongruent” and “congruent”.
+“incongruent” and “congruent.”
 When you analyse your data will you use the average RT in each trial type, or will you create a difference score (or bias) by e.g. subtracting the average RT in congruent trials from the average RT in incongruent trials.
 The first can be called with `score = "average"` and the second with `score = "difference"`.

 3.  **Which method would you like to use to estimate (split-half)